-(a) Public access.-The information and data received by the council shall be utilized by the council for the benefit of the public.
+(a) Public access.-The information and data received by the council shall be utilized by the council for the benefit of the public and public officials.

 Subject to the specific limitations set forth in this section, the council shall make determinations on requests for information in favor of access.